-All good modern martial arts schools include a robust program of sparring into their curriculum and Wu Xing Dao is no exception, we believe that regular combat practice is essential to apply the techniques practiced a non-compliant opponent, and to ensure a student’s hand eye coordination and reaction time stay sharp.
+All good modern martial arts schools include a robust program of sparring into their curriculum and Wu Xing Dao is no exception, we believe that regular combat practice is essential to apply the techniques practised by a non-compliant opponent, and to ensure a student’s hand-eye coordination and reaction time stays sharp.

 Mixed Martial Arts incorporate the most effective techniques from many martial arts disciplines into a system that enables trainees to strike utilising hands, feet, elbows and knees, as well as throws to take their opponent to the ground, and submissions to win the contest.

 What Is The Simplest Martial Art For A Child To Learn?

 Parents must be cautious of any martial arts school that declares training to be “very easy” to learn!
 One of the most crucial lessons that a child can gain from their martial arts training, come not from grasping “very easy” methods, but from learning to persist and overcome the obstacles that are difficult to master.

 The trick to succeeding in martial arts training is to improve focus, self-control and discipline, even in the face of adversity.

 This hinges on the steady introduction of more complicated patterns or forms, as well as difficult individual techniques, when the student has mastered the basics of their chosen martial art.